-This is the second in a quarterly series that will share news, progress and information relating to PROSPECT
+This is the latest update in a quarterly series that will share news, progress and information relating to PROSPECT

 PROSPECT LPC are the commissioners of Cheshire and Merseyside adult secure mental health and learning disability services.